-What does this mean for you and your own unique facial hairstyle?
+What does this mean for you and your unique facial hairstyle?

 Should you want just a bit of texture to your face and not a full-on 5 o’clock shadow, then this trimmer will have no problem delivering.

-For those men who do want to add more length to their beard, you will be happy to learn that this stubble trimmer can extend all the way to 5 millimeters – (or just under .25”) – enough for a very short beard.
+For those men who do want to add more length to their beard, you will be happy to learn that this stubble trimmer can extend to 5 millimeters – (or just under .25”) – enough for a very short beard.

 With an onboard memory chip, the ConairMAN Super Stubble Trimmer will remember your previous setting used, making it effortless to maintain that same perfect look day in and day out without having to remember some arbitrary number.

-While the head on this trimmer looks immobile, by peeking at the profile you will see that it allows for full pivot action – making it easy to wrap around the contours of your face to ensure consistent results across your entire beard.
+While the head on this trimmer looks immobile, you will see that it allows for full pivot action – making it easy to wrap around the contours of your face to ensure consistent results across your entire beard.

 One feature about this trimmer that may be a sticking point for some men will be the charging process.
 While this trimmer relies on a powerful Lithium-Ion battery that can run for 70 minutes, it cannot be used when charging (rests in a dock) – making for potential issues should the battery run out mid-operation.

 Lastly, detailing.
-The attachment comb that comes included with the stubble trimmer can be removed making it easy to do detail work around the ears, mustache and neck area.
+The attachment comb that comes with the stubble trimmer can be removed, making it easy to do detailed work around the ears, mustache, and neck area.

 - Jam-packed with features

 - Pivot head for consistent results